ialwayslikedgrime/airbnb-milan-price-prediction/readme.md

 The nested cross-validation was computationally expensive but gave me confidence in my model selection - I've seen too many projects where the "best" model was just overfit to a particular train/test split.

 Most importantly, I learned to think about the business context throughout the technical work.
 The price-per-person normalization, for example, made the geographic analysis much more meaningful for actual pricing decisions.

----

-The code and notebooks demonstrate my approach to handling complex, multi-source datasets and building interpretable models that provide actionable business insights rather than just good prediction scores.